nefarius/docs.nefarius.at/docs/projects/ViGEm/How-to-Install.md

 - At the `Driver` tab the `Driver Version` should match the latest version you downloaded and installed
 ![DeviceManagerViGEmBUS](images/DeviceManagerViGEmBUS.png){: .glightbox }

 If everything matches the instructions, then things should work as expected.
 A special case is when the user has a laptop from the HP Omen Gaming line.
-If this is your case, have a look at the [_ViGEm issues in HP Omen laptops_ section](#vigem-issues-in-hp-omen-laptops).
+If this is your case, have a look at the [*ViGEmBus issues in HP Omen laptops* section](#vigembus-issues-in-hp-omen-laptops).

 ### ViGEmBus issues in HP Omen laptops